 Oh Yeah, About That Reseeding…

 If you let your woolflowers go through their full bloom cycle and then produce seeds in the garden, watch out for a cadre of replacements the next season!
 You can prevent this from happening by cutting the spent flower heads before they totally wither up and begin to seed the area surrounding where they were planted.

-Fortunately the flowers when cut are easily dried and make for interesting additions to dry arrangements.
-Cut the flowers which are on the smaller side and hang them upside down for a period of about two weeks.
+Fortunately, the cut flowers are easily dried and make for interesting additions to dry arrangements.
+Cut flowers that are on the smaller side and hang them upside down for a period of about two weeks.